The Green Archer (1961 film): Plot

 Meanwhile, Inspector Featherstone of Scotland Yard has infiltrated the Bellamy household by hiring on as a member of the staff.
 His suspicions are aroused and a search of the castle is initiated.
 Nothing incriminating is found, however.

-Valerie is kidnapped by Lacy, one of Bellamy's men, pretending to be a police officer and driven to the Shanghai Bar.
+Valerie is kidnapped and driven to the Shanghai Bar by Lacy, one of Bellamy's men pretending to be a police officer.
 Savini recognizes the man and follows them.
 There is a police raid at the bar, but Valerie has already been taken away via a secret exit to a freighter ship called "Calliope".
 A police search of the ship fails to turn up anything, as Valerie is hidden in a concealed compartment.
 Savini manages to climb on board the ship, but is captured.
 Smith is killed by the Archer.
 Savini and Valerie escape.

 Next day, when Bellamy opens the secret door he is overseen by the police.
 They go into the cellar, but the woman Bellamy held there is gone.
 The police leave.
 Bellamy tricks Savini and his wife and locks them into the basement.

 Whilst phoning Featherstone, Valerie is kidnapped by the Archer and taken via a secret passage to the dungeon beneath Garre Castle.
 Featherstone arrives and is captured, too.
 Bellamy reveals that his brother stole his girlfriend from him.
 To take revenge, he locked her up and had her son sent to prison where he was tortured by prison guard Creager.
 Bellamy attempts to drown his prisoners by flooding the cellar.

 The police arrive at Garre Castle and a shootout with Bellamy and his henchmen ensues.
 Bellamy is shot and killed by the Archer.
-An explosive device used by the police then inadvertently kills the Archer - he is discovered to be "John Wood", who is actually John Bellamy, Valerie's brother.
+An explosive device used by the police then inadvertently kills the Archer - he is revealed to be "John Wood", who is actually John Bellamy, Valerie's brother.
 He was on a crusade of revenge against those who were responsible for his incarceration and torture: Bellamy, Smith and Creager.
 The prisoners are freed.
 Bellamy's dead butler is discovered to also wear a green suit under his clothes.
 There were thus two Green Archers, one of them doing Bellamy's bidding, one trying to destroy him.
 According to Featherstone, Valerie's mother is safe.